quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 def send_chat_message(request):
   forward_message = request.{name of message in body}
+  save forward_message to DB as Message

   response = {method call to send to external AI chat API}
+  save response to DB as Message

   return response.json()